Machine Learning for Retail Demand Forecasting

 • 10 Stores

-The initial dataset has been used for a Kaggle Challenge where teams were competing to design the best model to predict sales.
+The initial dataset was used in a Kaggle challenge, in which teams competed to design the best model to predict sales.

-The first objective here is to design a prediction model using XGBoost; this model will be used to optimize our replenishment strategy ensuring inventory optimization and reducing the number of deliveries from your Warehouse.
+This model will be used to optimize our replenishment strategy ensuring efficient inventory management and reducing the number of deliveries from your Warehouse.

 Pearson Correlation Heatmap — (Image by Author)